sangeetsaurabh/PracticeFusionKaggleData/README.md

 * Merge_all_additional_features.ipynb - This file combines all the features into a single file that can be fed to Machine Learning models.

-* Implementation of Machine Learning Models with additional features.ipynb - This notebook implements the machine learning models using additional data.
-Also, analyzes and presents the results
+* Implementation of Machine Learning Models with additional features.ipynb - This notebook implements the machine learning models using all the data.
+Also, analyzes and presents the results.

-* Neural_network_implementation with additional features.ipynb - This notebook implementa the Deep Learning models with additional features using tensorflow.
+* Neural_network_implementation with additional features.ipynb - This notebook implementa the Deep Learning models with all features using tensorflow.